M-arcus/cloudron-docs/docs/documentation/domains.md

     * Change `adminFqdn` to the domain added above
     * Change `adminFqdn` to `my.example.com`

-    !!! note "Do not change adminLocation"
+    !!! warning "Do not change adminLocation"
         The `adminLocation` seems to be customizable but changing this to any value other than `my` will break the installation